s-a-malik/invase-gnn/README.md

 (https://openreview.net/forum?id=BJg_roAcK7)
 ```

-This code was built on top of the [INVASE code repository](https://github.com/jsyoon0823/INVASE), and some inspiration was taken from [invase-pytorch](https://github.com/mertyg/invase-pytorch) for how to port to PyTorch.
+This code was built on top of the [INVASE code repository](https://github.com/jsyoon0823/INVASE), and some inspiration was taken from [invase-pytorch](https://github.com/mertyg/invase-pytorch).